Nazzanuk/dev-test/README.md

 *   Using a build tool to build the code and fetch dependencies.
 *   Use a test runner to run the tests.
-*   Create a deployable artifact or deploy within a container.